Update: 12 June 2020

 For more information on St. Joseph Museum exhibits, events, programs, and rental facilities, visit stjosephmuseum.org or call 816-232-8471.

 (Content for this post provided by St. Joseph Museum, Inc. and The Missouri State Museum, a Missouri State Park.
-Images: WindingRiver.com archive.)
+Images: WindingRiver.com photographs of the exhibit.)